shahery/django-blog-project4/README.md

     * steps to create the posts are as below
       * First put the title in the title field for your post.
       * Put the title tag for your post in the slug field.
-      * As you have logged in so, you can select your name as the author for the post.
       * You can select the category by clicking on the category field or you can add the category by clicking on the 'Add Category' option showing on the navbar for the post according to your choice.